sdfrench/CYBR8420-GotRoot/CodeAnalysisForSSE.md

 Bitwarden uses a salt when computing the one way hash of the Master Password.
 As can be seen in makePreloginKey() and then makeKey() functions below, the end user email is used as the salt.
 This does not seem  to follow [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html) best practices and purposes listed below.
 An email would not be considered cryptographically-strong random data and may not meet minimum recommended length requirements.

-It should also be noted here that the Bitwarden command line client had a couple commands that allow for Master Password to be passed as a argument vs an interactive prompting for password.
-(Notice "unlock" and "export" commands in --help output below.)
-This is a dangerous practice as process tree can be viewed with command line arguments exposed by any user on system. ([CWE 522](https://cwe.mitre.org/data/definitions/522.html)) This may have been added for scripting but alternative means should be used instead, such a using a text file containing passsword.

 [auth.service.ts](https://github.com/bitwarden/jslib/blob/57e49207e9ad57c71576fc487a38513a4d0fe120/src/services/auth.service.ts) Source File: